Introducing your Power Up North London team…

 Tanuja Pandit (Director)

 Tanuja joined Power Up North London in October 2017 to deliver sustainability projects in the local community.
-Tanuja has worked in the commercial and not-for-profit sectors in finance and general management positions, for over 22 years, with Ford Motor Company, Deloitte, General Electric, Diageo and the BBC.
-Tanuja also brings insights on the charity sector, having led the International Business Leaders Forum, a charity focused on corporate social responsibility, and been COO of the Start Network, a humanitarian NGO hosted by Save the Children UK.
-Tanuja currently serves on the Boards of Martin joined PUNL in 2016 wanting to promote clean energy in Highgate and north London.
-As a Chartered Engineer Martin brings technical know-how having spent the last 40 years or so developing technical projects for breweries, distilleries and more recently paper mills, in the UK and Africa.
+Tanuja has worked in the commercial and not-for-profit sectors in finance and general management positions, with Ford Motor Company, Deloitte, General Electric, Diageo and the BBC.
+Tanuja also has experience in the charity sector, having led the International Business Leaders Forum, a charity focused on corporate social responsibility, and been COO of the Start Network, a humanitarian NGO hosted by Save the Children UK.
+Tanuja currently serves on the Boards of Girls Not Brides, Scarabeus Aerial Theatre and The Partnership Brokers Association.

 Martin Narraway (Director)